 Huge thanks to Jen Keck for her willingness to share her Squat-Wedgie-Queen pic.
 Epic wedgies increase your strength by 48.29% in double-blind studies

 5) Be conscious of the inevitable poop-face.
 Let’s just admit it; when we lift heavy, we all make the poop face.
 Just don’t let it get too out of hand.
 You may terrify fellow gym-goers, and small children with suffer from nightmares.

 If you must know, this is where the whole thing began.

 Thanks for the good times and great laughs, Molly!

-6) Some grunting sounds are okay, but others are just downright offensive.
+6) Some grunting sounds are acceptable, but others are just offensive.
 I get it.
 You’re straining because you’re “going hard” at the gym throwing around heavy weights.
 But, I can’t recall how many times I’ve heard people make what can only be described as . . . umm, how can I put this delicately . . . sensual groaning sounds while straining through a tough set.
 Don’t do that.
 It’s totally unnecessary.
 And very, very weird.

 7) Have your favorite tunes ready to blast.
 Nothing like bobbing your head to some great rock music and busting out a little air guitar right before you tackle some heavy deadlifts.
 Or, better yet, learn the dance moves from the “Thriller” video.
 You’ll get in a great warm-up with some terrific mobility work to boot.